Is Pueraria javanica the same as invasive kudzu?

 Our company name references the genus Pueraria, reflecting our specialisation in tropical legume cover crops for plantation agriculture.
 We supply Pueraria javanica, the safe, managed species used in commercial agriculture, not the invasive species.

-PJ in Philippine Agriculture
+PJ in Philippine agriculture

-Benefits of PJ as a Cover Crop
+Benefits of PJ as a cover crop

 | Benefit | How It Works | Impact |